'Bramley' Apple Trees

-Few other cooking apples bake so easily into the deliciously light, fluffy, syrup infused puree that is the ideal cooked apple - the flavour is mouth wateringly tangy and fruity and the texture is simply perfect.
-However, if you are looking for a cooker that has more body when cooked, why not look through the rest of our list of apple trees for sale or read our guide to buying the right apple tree?
+Few other cooking apples bake so easily into the deliciously light, fluffy, syrup infused purée that is the ideal cooked apple - the flavour is mouth wateringly tangy and fruity and the texture is simply perfect.

-Bramley Seedling apple trees are very vigorous in growth, heavy cropping and are ready to pick in early October.
+They are very vigorous, heavy cropping and are ready to pick in early October.
 They are partial tip bearers and so only need pruning to keep them open and to remove dead wood.

 - Use: Cooking.
 Bakes to a puree.
 Superb flavour.